 For all these reasons, Microsoft decided to develop a new application that would include every area of the project cycle, from front-end sales functionality to back-end project accounting and financials.

-How will Project Operations differ from Dynamics 365 Project Service Automation?
+How does Project Operations differ from Dynamics 365 Project Service Automation?

-Dynamics 365 Project Operations will bring together the best capabilities of Microsoft’s existing project management software, namely:
+Dynamics 365 Project Operations brings together the best capabilities of Microsoft’s existing project management software, namely:

 - Project Sales